waveywaves/mirrord-kafka-debug-example/README.md

 ## Features

 - Producer service with a web UI for publishing messages
-- Consumer service with a web UI that processes Kafka messages
+- Consumer service that processes Kafka messages, these messages can be seen in the terminal
 - Kubernetes-ready deployment
 - mirrord configuration for debugging Kafka consumers with two different approaches